Looking for support for your finance function? Book a time with an expert.

 One element that might affect a fractional CFO’s cost is the size of the hiring company.
 In small companies, hourly rates for a consulting CFO can be as low as $150.
 In large, public companies with complex finance environments, consulting CFOs will cost as much as $350 an hour and sometimes more.

-In addition to their hourly wage, fractional CFOs might incur extra expenses.
+In addition to their hourly wage, fractional CFOs might incur extra expenses, which are usually detailed in the agreement between your company and the fractional hire.

 For instance, depending on the location of the fractional CFO, the company may need to reimburse them for their travel expenses.
 Outside of travel, there are not many additional expenses.
 In some scenarios, a company may incentivize the CFO based on the results of their engagement.
 For example, it is common for a CFO to secure a bonus for achieving a high sale price in a transaction.